Beer Yeast (Wheat, IPA, Stout, Belgian)

 ₹175 – ₹450

 Host of beer yeast to suit your various recipe style.
 Please choose one closest to your recipe for the best results.
 All these yeasts have an ability to ferment Maltose from Barley/wheat and have an alcohol tolerance of 7%+

 Yeast has been used across centuries for a variety of purposes.
-We collect different strains from across the globe for a variety of purposes.
-Pack contains 5gm of yeast sufficient for 10-15 liters of wort
+We collect different strains from across the globe for a various usages.
+Pack contains 5gm of yeast sufficient for 10 liters of wort.

 Instructions to use dry yeast